root-project/root/tree/ntuple/v7/doc/specifications.md

 ```

 _Size_: If `T` is zero, the number of bytes to read, i.e. the compressed size of the referenced block.
-Otherwise the 16 least-significant bits, i.e bits 0:15, specify the size of the locator itself (see below).
+Otherwise, the 16 least-significant bits, i.e. bits 0:15, specify the size of the locator itself (see below).

 _T(ype)_: Zero for a simple on-disk or in-file locator, 1 otherwise.
 Can be interpreted as the sign bit of the size, i.e. negative sizes indicate non-standard locators.